 Monoamine Oxidase Inhibitors (MAOIs)

-MAOIs are one of the oldest classes of antidepressants and work by inhibiting the activity of monoamine oxidase, an enzyme that breaks down neurotransmitters such as serotonin, norepinephrine, and dopamine in the brain.
+MAOIs represent one of the earliest classes of antidepressants and remain significant in cases of treatment-resistant depression.
+These drugs inhibit monoamine oxidase, the enzyme responsible for breaking down key neurotransmitters—serotonin, norepinephrine, and dopamine—thereby increasing their concentrations in the brain.

 The Best Natural Nootropics for Depression Relief

-Here's an in-depth look at some of the best natural nootropics for depression relief:
+Below is an overview of the best evidence-based natural nootropics for depression relief.

 Ashwagandha (Withania Somnifera)